 I'm not going to say that from then on, everything was a breeze.
 Of course not.
 There are always new challenges that come up in teaching, but I was able to really have the type of classroom that I wanted to have.
 I was able to build the relationships and we were able to do more fun activities.
 And honestly, in a lot of my classes, by a few months into the year, I didn't need the warning system anymore.
 I didn't need as much structure.
 I kept it for my more challenging classes, but I was able to let go of it for some of the others.
 And it really only got better from there.

 I hope that this story was helpful for you in hearing my experience and what I went through.
 I'm sure your story is not exactly the same as mine, but maybe you can find some parallels and see some of the lessons that came out of it and apply them to your situation as well.

-Having to learn so many things the hard way through my own trial and error and realizing the value of a mentor that came in at just the right time and gave me the piece of advice that I really needed- those are some of the reasons why at Teach 4 the Heart, we've created a mentorship program that we are so excited to share with you and invite you to.
+Having to learn so many things the hard way through my own trial and error and realizing the value of a mentor that came in at just the right time and gave me the piece of advice that I really needed- those are some of the reasons why we've created Teach 4 the Heart +, which we are so excited to share with you and invite you to.

 Now, we'd love to hear your story and how you've learned and grown as a teacher.
 You can hop over to our Facebook group to share your story and talk and collaborate with other Christian teachers there.